Michael Strahan

-Michael Anthony Strahan (/ˈstreɪhæn/ STRAY-han; born November 21, 1971) is an American television host, journalist, and former professional football player.
-He played his entire 15-year professional career as a defensive end for the New York Giants of the National Football League (NFL).
-A dominant pass rusher, Strahan set the record for most NFL single season quarterback sacks (22.5, which was matched by T. J. Watt in 2021) and helped the Giants win Super Bowl XLII over the New England Patriots in his final season in 2007.
+Michael Anthony Strahan (/ˈstreɪhæn/ STRAY-han; born November 21, 1971) is an American television host and former professional football defensive end who played in the National Football League (NFL) for 15 seasons with the New York Giants.
+A dominant pass rusher, Strahan set the NFL single-season record for quarterback sacks and helped the Giants win Super Bowl XLII in his final season in 2007.
 He was inducted into the Pro Football Hall of Fame in 2014.

-Since retiring from the NFL, Strahan became a media personality.
+After retiring from the NFL, Strahan became a media personality.
 He appears as a football analyst on Fox NFL Sunday, and served as a co-host of ABC's Good Morning America as well as Live! with Kelly and Michael with Kelly Ripa from 2012 to 2016, for which he won two Daytime Emmy Awards.
 He has also made guest appearances on game shows and other programs.
 In 2014, he became a regular contributor on Good Morning America, and in 2016 the network announced that Strahan would be leaving Live! to join GMA full-time.
 He also hosts the current incarnation of the Pyramid game show for ABC.

+Strahan flew on a suborbital space flight on December 11, 2021, aboard the Blue Origin NS-19.
+At 6 ft 5 in, he became the tallest person to fly in space.

 Early life

 Strahan was born in Houston.
 He is the nephew of retired NFL defensive lineman Art Strahan.
-When Strahan was 9, his family moved to Army post BFV (Benjamin Franklin Village) in Mannheim, West Germany.
+When Strahan was nine, his family moved to Army post BFV (Benjamin Franklin Village) in Mannheim, West Germany.
 Strahan attended Mannheim American High School (MAHS), a US Department of Defense Dependent High School, and played linebacker for the Mannheim Bison, the school's football team.

-The summer before Strahan's senior year of high school, his father sent him to live with his uncle Art in Houston so he could attend Westbury High School.
-Strahan played one season of football, which was enough for him to get a scholarship offer from Texas Southern University.
+The summer before Strahan's senior year of high school, his father sent him to live with his uncle Art in Houston so that he could attend Westbury High School.
+Strahan played one season of football, which was enough to earn him to get a scholarship offer from Texas Southern University.